 Light & Temperature

-These plants, belonging to the evening primrose family, can be found growing in sunny sandy USDA hardiness zones of 4 to 9.
+These plants, belonging to the primrose family, can be found growing in sunny sandy USDA hardiness zones of 4 to 9.
 They thrive under full sun; however, you can also grow them under light shade.
-The minimum temperature requirements of these plants are -33°F.
+The minimum temperature requirements of these plants are -33°F. In early spring, they’ll emerge and begin blooming in late spring to summer.
+Then they die back in the fall as a part of their natural life cycle.

 This plant is fairly easy to grow since it is resistant to pests and diseases.
 However, here are some growing problems that your fruticosa oenothera might face.

 Make sure that your Oenothera fruticosa gets at least 6 hours of sun during the day since it needs direct sunlight to thrive, bloom and form in your garden.
-Also, don’t over-water your plant as it prefers dry soil.
+Also, don’t over-water or fertilize your plant, as it prefers dry soil.

-A. Yes, this plant is resistant to deer as well as rabbits.
+A: Yes, Oenothera fruticosa is resistant to deer as well as rabbits.